See the Commissioner’s full policy statement on human rights during the COVID-19 pandemic →

 During the COVID-19 pandemic, questions about the rights and responsibilities of employers and employees, tenants and landlords and residential care providers such as seniors homes may arise.
 We have provided the following information to guide your understanding about human rights and responsibilities during this time.

-If you would like a printable PDF version of the Frequently Asked Questions, you can find that here.
+printable PDF version of the Frequently Asked Questions is available.

 Disclaimer: This statement does not constitute legal advice.
 BC’s Human Rights Commissioner encourages individuals and organizations to take universal precautions based on the most current advice from public health officials and to seek legal advice if necessary.
 The Commissioner continues to monitor the evolving situation and will update this statement on an ongoing basis as needed.